insilica/ctgov-compliance-web/DEV_ENV.md

 This document tracks the implementation of automatic user authentication for development environments in the CTGov Compliance Web application.

 ## Objective
-When `ENVIRONMENT=dev`, automatically authenticate users as a default test user without requiring manual login, while preserving normal authentication flow for other environments.
+When `ENVIRONMENT=dev` or `ENVIRONMENT=preview`, automatically authenticate users as a default test user without requiring manual login, while preserving normal authentication flow for other environments.

 ## Default Test User Credentials
 - **Username**: user1@example.com